wrapl/minilang/docs/library/array.rst

       Sets the values in :mini:`A` to those in :mini:`B`,  broadcasting as necessary.
 The shape of :mini:`B` must match the last dimensions of :mini:`A`.

-:mini:`type array::mutable::int16 < array::int16, array::mutable::integer`
+:mini:`type array::mutable::int16 < (mlarrayint16, MLArrayMutablePAREN`
    An array of int16 values.

    :mini:`(A: array::mutable::int16) := (B: number)`